PDEUXA/oc_api/README.md

 On the endpoint "/invoice/" (POST), add the year (4 digits) and the month (2 digits).
 From the sessions of the DB it will aggregate required ones, to generate an invoice.

+# Upcomming features
+- Schedule a session with a student
+- Write report